gsadhas/twitter-data-collector/README.md

-# Twitter data collection using Tweepy
+# Twitter data collection using Tweepy and MongoDB
 This repo has Python scripts to collect data from Twitter using tweepy framework.
 Click here for <a href="http://docs.tweepy.org/en/v3.6.0/getting_started.html"> Tweepy introduction</a>, and <a href="https://github.com/tweepy/tweepy">Tweepy Github repo</a>

 The scripts collect tweets from Twitter user's timeline and Twitter live stream.
 In addition, it dumps all the followers profile in the given user's timeline.